SaleFlex/SaleFlex.PyPOS/README.md

 ![Sale Form](sample_sale_form.jpg)

 ### Configuration
-- Edit `settings.toml` to configure database connections, hardware settings, and business parameters
+- Edit `settings.toml` to configure database connections and basic application settings
+- **Note**: Many POS settings (hardware ports, display settings, backend connections) are now managed through the database (`PosSettings` model) and can be configured via the application UI or API
 - The application uses SQLite by default, stored in `db.sqlite3`
+- Device information (serial number, OS) is automatically detected and stored on first initialization

 ## Development Roadmap